The Four Types of Data Analytics

 A few of the common time series models are: ARIMA and Prophet.

-The major shift of modern predictive analytics tools is that they have become easier to implement compared to existing models or building new ones from scratch.
-The new capabilities of automated machine learning reduce the need to deeply understand how the variables affect each other, automatically choosing the best combination of algorithms for a given tasks, reducing the time that an analyst needs to spend in writing code.
+The major shift in modern predictive analytics tools is that they have become easier to implement compared to existing models or building new ones from scratch.
+The new capabilities of automated machine learning reduce the need to deeply understand how the variables affect each other, automatically choosing the best combination of algorithms for a given task and reducing the time that an analyst needs to spend writing code.

-Here we will list some considerations as best practices to select the more appropriate predictive analytic tool for your case:
+Here we will list some considerations as best practices to select the most appropriate predictive analytic tool for your case:

 - Think first about the company’s application needs and then search for the tool, keeping in mind that an individual tool or a group of services could be chosen.
 Not all businesses need the full package, and it could be the case that existing tools for business intelligence, analytics or CRM already support your needs.

-- Think on who will be using these tools, some users might look for tools to augment data discovery, data preparation and model development while others might look for services that provide guardrails for common business requirements and support collaborative development across teams.
+- Think about who will be using these tools.
+Some users might look for tools to augment data discovery, data preparation and model development, while others might look for services that provide guardrails for common business requirements and support collaborative development across teams.

-- Plan on regular enhancements of applications based on changes on the data, improving accuracy and performance, to make applications more user friendly and intuitive, overcome security threats and reduce costs with better efficiency.
+- Plan on regular enhancements of applications based on changes in the data, improving accuracy and performance, to make applications more user-friendly and intuitive, overcome security threats and reduce costs with better efficiency.

 Predictive analytics is a wide and important part of data analytics.
 Exploring its endless possibilities can empower your business with data-driven insights for a better decision-making strategy.